 Considerable amounts of research have focused on the behavioral aspects of demographic changes and the associated government policy adjustments.
-This box summarizes some of these research efforts, providing some background for the discussion at the Forum.
+This box summarizes some of these research efforts.

 - Increases in life expectancy could encourage individuals to stay in the workforce longer or induce governments to increase labor force participation of older-aged cohorts.
 However, despite a significant increase in life expectancy, in most OECD countries the increase in the effective retirement age has been modest (Bloom et al. 2010). - Population aging could have an impact on labor productivity, although the evidence suggests that an older labor force is not necessarily more-or less- productive (Burtless 2013; Maestas, Mullen, and Powell 2014). - Increased life expectancy could also encourage higher savings during the working life in order to finance a longer retirement period (Bloom et al. 2003).
 The consequent lower interest rates (Kulish et al. 2006) could encourage capital accumulation.
-However, this effect may be more than offset by dissaving by the elderly (Lee et al. 2010). - The decline in birth rates could encourage higher female labor force participation (Bloom et al. 2007), but possible by i) applying the results of regression analysis to the baseline scenario growth estimates, under different assumptions; ii) applying the Centennial growth model to the baseline scenario growth estimates, under similar assumptions; and iii) conceptually analyzing some aspects of aging that are likely to have significant effects on economic growth if not addressed in a timely manner.
+However, this effect may be more than offset by dissaving by the elderly (Lee et al. 2010), depending on their share in population. - The decline in birth rates could encourage higher female labor force participation (Bloom et al. 2007) but unleashing the full potential would require a comprehensive set of policies to support and promote female employment (Elborgh-Woytek et al. 2013).